Joe Biden Will Face Impeachment Articles After Inauguration, Congresswoman Says

 Greene made the announcement while speaking to Newsmax's Greg Kelly during an appearance on the network.

-As reported by USA Today, Donald Trump and his allies have accused Biden of pressuring Ukraine due to Shokin’s investigation into corruption at Burisma, where the Democrat’s son previously served as a board member.
-But the publication pointed to sources who suggested the investigator was ousted because he was not sufficiently probing the corruption of his country’s politicians.
+As reported by USA Today, Donald Trump and his allies have accused Biden of pressuring Ukraine due to Shokin's investigation into corruption at Burisma, where the Democrat's son, Hunter Biden, previously served as a board member.
+But the publication pointed to sources who suggested the investigator was ousted because he was not sufficiently probing the corruption of his country's politicians.

 "Shokin's inaction prompted international calls for his ouster and ultimately resulted in his removal by Ukraine's parliament," the news outlet reported.